PromptAI/promptdialog/docs/tutorial/template_user.md

 ![01-user-global](/assets/images/tutorial/template/01-user-global.png)

 ## Use the intent template in user utterance nodes
-Click a user utterance node to edit the node, click **Select from intents** as shown in pane, and then select the intention template you just created.
+Click a user utterance node to edit the node, click **Select from intents** as shown in the pane, and then select the intention template you just created.

    ![03-user-global](/assets/images/tutorial/template/03-user-global.png)